IES 6 IES 6:

 Combination approach

-A combination approach combines elements of input-based and output-based approaches.
+A combination approach combines elements of an input-based approach and an output-based approach.

 Competence area